Colbeigh/BirdSimulator/README.md

 * SeasonActivityWithNest() : Definies abstraction for constructor
 * bird.performActivity() : calls SeasonActivity.performActivity() to display the birds activities.

-* FletchlingSpring : Definies the abstract performActivity(string name) which performs the activities for that birds season
+* KalosianFletchlingSpring : Definies the abstract performActivity(string name) which performs the activities for that birds season
-* FletchlingSpring() : calls constructor to set nestbuilder to Fletchling nest.
+* KalosianFletchlingSpring() : calls constructor to set nestbuilder to KalosianFletchling nest.
-* fletchling.performActivity() : calls FletchlingSpring.performActivity() to display the birds activities for Spring and builds nest.
+* KalosianFletchling.performActivity() : calls KalosianFletchlingSpring.performActivity() to display the birds activities for Spring and builds nest.

-* FletchlingSummer : Definies the abstract performActivity(string name) which performs the activities for that birds season
+* KalosianFletchlingSummer : Definies the abstract performActivity(string name) which performs the activities for that birds season
-* fletchling.performActivity() : calls FletchlingSummer.performActivity() to display the birds activities for Summer.
+* KalosianFletchling.performActivity() : calls KalosianFletchlingSummer.performActivity() to display the birds activities for Summer.

-* FletchlingFall : Definies the abstract performActivity(string name) which performs the activities for that birds season
+* KalosianFletchlingFall : Definies the abstract performActivity(string name) which performs the activities for that birds season
-* fletchling.performActivity() : calls FletchlingFall.performActivity() to display the birds activities for Fall.
+* KalosianFletchling.performActivity() : calls KalosianFletchlingFall.performActivity() to display the birds activities for Fall.

-* FletchlingWinter : Definies the abstract performActivity(string name) which performs the activities for that birds season
+* KalosianFletchlingWinter : Definies the abstract performActivity(string name) which performs the activities for that birds season
-* fletchling.performActivity() : calls FletchlingWinter.performActivity() to display the birds activities for Winter.
+* KalosianFletchling.performActivity() : calls KalosianFletchlingWinter.performActivity() to display the birds activities for Winter.

-* There are duplicate classes for Rufflet, PikiPek, and Starly following the same format for all the same seasons.
+* There are duplicate classes for KalosianRufflet, UnovanKalosianFletchling, and UnovanRufflet following the same format for all the same seasons.

 ### Builder Pattern
 * NestBuilder : Holds construction process for the bird's nest.
 Calls methods to construct parts of the nest
 * Nest.buildNest() : calls nest.addMaterials() for length of materials

-* FletchlingNestBuilder : Calls nest.buildNest
+* KalosianFletchlingNestBuilder : Calls nest.buildNest
-* Nest.buildNest() : calls Fletchling.addMaterials() specific for Fletchlings nest
+* Nest.buildNest() : calls KalosianFletchling.addMaterials() specific for KalosianFletchlings nest

 * RuffletNestBuilder : Creates Rufflets nest
 * Nest.buildNest() : calls Rufflet.addMaterials() specific for Rufflet nest

-* PikiPekNestBuilder : Creates PikiPek nest
+* UnovanKalosianFletchlingNestBuilder : Creates UnovanKalosianFletchling nest
-* Nest.buildNest() : calls PikiPek.addMaterials() specific for PikiPeks nest
+* Nest.buildNest() : calls UnovanKalosianFletchling.addMaterials() specific for UnovanKalosianFletchlings nest

-* StarlyNestBuilder : Creates Starly nest
+* UnovanRuffletNestBuilder : Creates UnovanRufflet nest
-* Nest.buildNest() : calls Starly.addMaterials() specific for Starly nest
+* Nest.buildNest() : calls UnovanRufflet.addMaterials() specific for UnovanRufflet nest

 * Nest : is the nest the builder makes with the materials
 * Nest.printNest() : Displays the nest to the user